 Travel tips for the novice or pro

-1. Check out the ministry of Red24’s website
+1. Check out Red24’s Ministry

-2. Make sure you take out travel insurance
+2. Take out travel insurance

+It can be tempting to save a few Rand by not taking out travel insurance, but if a problem arises while you’re away, the costs can be crippling.
 It’s hard to tell what’s good and what’s not, but it’s always best to read the small print to make sure you’re getting the right cover at the right price.

 3. Passport and important documents

-Carry your medication in your hand luggage as your check-in bags could be delayed or even lost.
-Make sure you have sufficient medication to last for the duration of your trip.
+Carry your medication in your hand luggage as your check-in bags could be delayed or lost.
+And make sure you have sufficient medication to last for the duration of your trip.